DOCTORATE IN ADMINISTRATION

 CORPORATE FINANCE

-TECHNOLOGIES AND INNOVATION MANAGEMENT
+INNOVATION MANAGEMENT AND TECHNOLOGIES

 RESEARCH SEMINAR III